isaacmsl/cheerio-suap/README.md

 ```

 #### GET /classesTime
-Return arrays each one representing week's day with our classes times.
+Return arrays each one representing week's day with your classes times.

 Where:
   0 = Monday